santisq/PSCompression/docs/en-US/Compress-ZipArchive.md

 ## SYNOPSIS

-PowerShell function that overcomes the limitations of [`Compress-Archive`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.archive/compress-archive?view=powershell-7.2) while keeping similar pipeline capabilities.
+The `Compress-ZipArchive` cmdlet creates a compressed, or zipped, archive file from one or more specified files or directories.
+It aims to overcome a few limitations of [`Compress-Archive`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.archive/compress-archive?view=powershell-7.2) while keeping similar pipeline capabilities.

 ## SYNTAX